Academics and Advising

 3. have a UI grade-point average of 2.5 at the time the application is filed.

-Information and applications may be obtained from the International Programs Office, LLC Building #3, Ground Floor (208-885-0858).
+Information and applications may be obtained from the International Programs Office either in person on the ground floor of LLC Building #3 or via phone at 208-885-0858.

 Polya Mathematics Center